augieschwer/home-networking-monitoring/docs/DTG-presentation.md

 I don't want to write this code.
 Maybe getting PurpleAir and GoogleWifi data would be easier since it's JSON.
 ```

+### PurpleAir has some nice data to graph

+### Google Wifi less so

+### Arris modem has a lot of data
+- But it's not easy to parse
+- There are several existing projects, but none of them just work
+- I really don't want to dig into this code to figure out why the HTML won't parse.

 ### Enter AI as Coding Copilot
 - **Claude**: "Help me parse this ugly HTML"